sarahciston/codingcare/_drafts/interviews.md

 154
 00:23:45.170 --> 00:23:51.599
-Sarah Ciston: somebody who's doing like live instruments like it lets you
+Sarah Ciston: somebody who's doing like live instruments like it lets you jump around and like, teach each other in a different way, too?
+Totally.
+Yeah.

 155
 00:23:51.720 --> 00:24:04.309
-Garrett Flynn: jump around and like, teach each other in a different way, too?
-Totally.
-Yeah.
-Well, it's also, I think, at that point about craft, and it's not about the craft of a website or a craft of like
+Garrett Flynn: **Well, it's also, I think, at that point about craft, and it's not about the craft of a website or a craft of like Python analytics system.

-156
-00:24:04.470 --> 00:24:12.490
-Garrett Flynn: Python analytics system.
 It's about the craft of creating something with code that can span all of these boundaries.

-157
-00:24:12.590 --> 00:24:15.919
-Garrett Flynn: And and again, you don't really get

-158
-00:24:15.950 --> 00:24:34.009
-Garrett Flynn: a wide conversation about those sorts of things.
+And and again, you don't really get a wide conversation about those sorts of things.
 I mean, I'm even thinking, like, you know, you were saying, there's always gonna be a new Javascript library right?
 But somebody from Python is like, Well, why are these frameworks so crazy like there's a new one every day.
 And are they really that much better like those sorts of questions?
-Don't

-159
-00:24:34.020 --> 00:24:45.600
-Garrett Flynn: really get asked unless you're looking outside of Javascript.
+Don't really get asked unless you're looking outside of Javascript.
 I mean, people ask it, but they don't take it seriously, because it's just.
 It's the water you drink in the air you breathe when you're a web developer, right?
-So

-160
-00:24:45.640 --> 00:24:55.189
-Garrett Flynn:  like those sorts of things are interesting or like, you know, somebody's coming from a different language.
+So those sorts of things are interesting or like, you know, somebody's coming from a different language.
 And they say, like, Does this language have that tool?
 It would be really cool or like.

-161
-00:24:55.240 --> 00:24:58.519
-Garrett Flynn: You know what sort of capabilities you have, and you don't.

-162
-00:24:58.720 --> 00:25:04.510
-Garrett Flynn: You both don't reinvent the wheel because another language hasn't, and you can like, sort of pick and choose
+You know what sort of capabilities you have, and you don't You both don't reinvent the wheel because another language hasn't, and you can like, sort of pick and choose in a more informed way by by having this sort of like language agnostic discussion about code.**

-163
-00:25:04.860 --> 00:25:12.709
-Garrett Flynn: in a more informed way by by having this sort of like language agnostic discussion about code.

 164
 00:25:14.030 --> 00:25:18.260